 Dynamics 365 helps companies make data-driven decisions, increase efficiency, and get predictive insights.
-This is one of the most adopted ERP systems that serves businesses, nonprofits, and governments worldwide.
+This is one of the most adopted ERP systems that serve businesses, nonprofits, and governments worldwide.

 The solution goes a step further by incorporating artificial intelligence (AI), machine learning, and mixed-reality tools for businesses.

 Microsoft Dynamics 365 is available on iOS, Android, and Windows phones.
 Users can use the apps offline, and data will sync automatically once a connection is reestablished.

 Integrating Microsoft Dynamics 365 with Shopify will improve sales forecasting, customer communication, and reporting.

 This enterprise resource planning software integrates day-to-day business processes and helps companies streamline activities by leveraging accurate business insights.

 Users can connect the dots and share information across different departments, including HR, accounting, inventory management, and customer relationship management.